osisoft/Client-Failover-Service/content/configuration/configuration-tools.md

 ## Postman

 Postman is a REST tool for systems with GUI components.
-PI adapters are supported on platforms without GUIs.
-Postman is particularly useful for learning more about PI Adapter REST APIs.
+AVEVA adapters are supported on platforms without GUIs.
+Postman is particularly useful for learning more about AVEVA Adapter REST APIs.
 For more information, see the [Postman documentation](https://www.postman.com/).

 All endpoints in Client Failover Service require basic authentication in Postman to send a verified username and password with your request.
 Use the following steps to designate your authentication details in Postman: